-It is straightforward to specify conditions for asymptotic normality of $\hat{\theta}$ and consistency of $\hat{V}$ by combining the conditions of Section 4 with the convergence rate result of Theorem 7.
+It is straightforward to specify conditions for asymptotic normality of $\hat{\theta}$ and consistency of $\hat{V}$ by combining the conditions of section \ref{sec:gener} with the convergence rate result of Corollary \ref{cor1}.
 For relative simplicity we give a result only for neural net learners.
-We also assume for simplicity that each $X_{j}$ has the same dimension $d.$ Let $\bar{\rho} _{j}(X_{j},\gamma_{j})=E[\rho_{j}(W,\gamma_{j})|X_{j}].$
+We also assume for simplicity that each $X_{j}$ has the same dimension $d.$